-A swallowing evaluation takes place with a qualified SLP.
+A swallowing evaluation takes place with a qualified RSLP.
 Information regarding your current concerns and medical history will be gathered and discussed.
-The SLP may ask you to eat and drink to make initial observations.
-The gold standard instrumental evaluation is referred to as a Modified Barium Swallow (MBS).
-This exam includes a "video x-ray", or Video-fluoroscopy, performed by a qualified SLP and radiologist to detect the specific location and characteristics of problems in the swallowing mechanism.
+The RSLP may ask you to eat and drink to make initial observations.
+The gold standard instrumental evaluation is a Videofluoroscopic Swallow Study (VFSS).
+This exam includes a "video x-ray", or video-fluoroscopy, performed by a qualified RSLP and radiologist to detect the specific location and characteristics of problems in the swallowing mechanism.

-During the MBS, you will be asked to eat and drink various consistencies (pudding, water, milk, cookies, barium pill, or specific food items that give you difficulty when eating).
+During the VFSS, you will be asked to eat and drink various consistencies (pudding, water, milk, cookies, barium pill, or specific food items that give you difficulty when eating).
 The x-ray video will be taken during the chewing and swallowing process.
 The SLP and radiologist will assess the video and comment on the structure and function of the swallowing mechanism as well as any aspiration or risk for aspiration.
-All phases of swallowing, oral, pharyngeal and esophageal, can be assessed in the MBS.
+All phases of swallowing, oral, pharyngeal and esophageal, can be assessed in the VFSS.

-Fiberoptic Endoscopic Evaluation of Swallowing (FEES) is another type of instrumental test that can be performed by a qualified SLP.
+Fiberoptic Endoscopic Evaluation of Swallowing (FEES) is another type of instrumental test that can be performed by a qualified RSLP.
 It is a procedure that allows for the direct viewing of the pharynx and larynx with the swallowing of liquids and solids.
 A very thin flexible fiberoptic tube will be passed through the nasal passage.
-It is connected to a camera and light source, and allows for video and sound recording.
-The SLP will evaluate the pharyngeal phase of swallowing and document evidence of aspiration or risk for aspiration.
-The FEES is an appropriate follow-up procedure to the MBS.
+It is connected to a camera and light source and allows for video and sound recording.
+The RSLP will evaluate the pharyngeal phase of swallowing and document evidence of aspiration or risk for aspiration.
+The FEES is an appropriate follow-up procedure to the VFSS.

-The CSHHPBC requires Advanced Competency Certification in the following areas related to communication and swallowing: flexible endoscopic evaluation of voice, flexible endoscopic evaluation of swallowing and Modified Barium Swallow (MBS).
-Only a SLP with the appropriate advanced competency may perform these evaluations.
+The CSHHPBC requires Advanced Competency Certification in the following areas related to communication and swallowing: flexible endoscopic evaluation of voice, flexible endoscopic evaluation of swallowing and Videofluoroscopic Swallow Study (VFSS).
+Only a RSLP with the appropriate advanced competency may perform these evaluations.

-Those with PD should have a baseline swallow study, also known as a modified barium swallow (MBS) study, which is a video X-ray of swallowing performed by a qualified SLP and radiologist.
+Those with PD should have a baseline swallow study, also known as a Videofluoroscopic Swallow Study (VFSS) study, which is a video X-ray of swallowing performed by a qualified RSLP and radiologist.